strapi/strapi/.github/ISSUE_TEMPLATE/DISCUSSION.md

 **Describe the topic**
 A clear and concise description of what the topic is.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Your suggestions for this topic**
 Clear and simple suggestions for how you think this should be handled.